mattnield/headless-creator-kontent-collections/readme.md

 # Kontent Collections Demo

 This repository contains the files used for a demo of [Collections][2] in [Kentico Kontent][3].
-You can watch the lesson for this on the Headless Creator website.
+You can watch the lesson for this on the [Headless Creator website][7].
 Sign-up is free, and there is some great content there.

 ![Using Collections to Manage Content Access Lesson][banner]